-This article is the first part of a multi-part series that discusses how to extend your identity management solution to Google Cloud Platform (GCP) to enable your corporate users to authenticate and consume services in a hybrid computing environment.
+This article is the first part of a multi-part series that discusses how to extend your identity management solution to Google Cloud to enable your corporate users to authenticate and consume services in a hybrid computing environment.

 The series consists of these parts: